 - monitoring actions identified through monthly site inspections and ensuring these are regularly reviewed; and

 - continue to engage all members of the leadership team in the safety inspection programme.

 We also recognise our commitment to the safety of our drivers and those who share the roads with our delivery vehicles.
 We now have camera systems fitted to many of our vehicles and the roll out of this initiative continues as part of our commitment to continuous improvement in our health and safety performance.

 To ensure constant and consistent focus regarding Health and Safety throughout the Group, it is a main agenda item at all formal monthly review meetings and operating sites in the Group are internally assessed and graded on their Health and Safety performance.

-The Group Board plays a pivotal role in overseeing the operation of all Health and Safety.
-The Group Board reviews a report on Health and Safety at each meeting.
+The Group Board plays a key role in overseeing the operation of all Health and Safety, reviewing reports on Health and Safety at each meeting.
 This report covers incidents, near misses, reportable and non-reportable incidents.